osg-htc/docs/docs/worker-node/install-singularity.md

 - [Enabling Unprivileged Singularity](#enabling-unprivileged-singularity)
 - [Singularity via RPM](#singularity-via-rpm)

-OSG VOs all support running singularity directly from OASIS, the OSG Software [CVMFS distribution](install-cvmfs), when unprivileged singularity is enabled.
+OSG VOs all support running singularity directly from CVMFS when unprivileged singularity is enabled.
 OSG recommends that all RHEL 7.x installations enable support for unprivileged singularity instead of installing the RPM when possible.
 Sites that do install the RPM may choose to